intel/pmem-csi/README.md

 ndctl enable-region region1
 ```

+The commands can be re-written as a loop for more devices.

-## Software on the guest to support development and local-mode run:
+## Software on the guest

+Use the following software to support development and running in local mode:

 - Go: version 1.10.1
-- ndctl: version 62, built on same host via autogen,configure,make,install steps as per instruction in README.md
+- ndctl: version 62, built on same host via autogen, configure, make, install steps as per instructions in README.md
 - csc: v0.5.0 from github.com/rexray/gocsi
 - csi-sanity: v0.2.0-1-95-g3bc4135 from github.com/kubernetes-csi/csi-test
 - Docker-ce: version 18.06.1

 ## Hardware required

-Non-volatile DIMM device(s) are required for operation.
-Some development and testing can however be done using Qemu-emulated NVDIMMs.
+Non-volatile DIMM device(s) are required for operation, however, some development and testing can be done using qemu-emulated NVDIMMs.

 ## Supported Kubernetes versions

-The driver deployment in kubernetes cluster has been verified on:
+The driver deployment in Kubernetes cluster has been verified on:

 | Branch            | Kubernetes branch/version      |
 |-------------------|--------------------------------|